buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyEnumeratedValue.md

 |--- |--- |--- |--- |
 |DamperBladeActionEnum|(Parallel, Opposed, Other, Unset)|IfcLabel|-|

-Table 2 &mdash; Property enumeration with enumerators
+Table 2 � Property enumeration with enumerators

 It is not mandatory to use an instance of _IfcPropertyEnumeration_ to hold the applicable values for _IfcPropertyEnumeratedValue_, however this is the preferred way.
 A single instance of _IfcPropertyEnumeration_ can be referenced by multiple instances of _IfcPropertyEnumeratedValue_.